heavyai/rbc/doc/rbc/api.rst

 RemoteNumba
 ------------

-These methods are in the ``rbc.remotenumba`` module namespace
+These methods are in the ``utils.remotenumba`` module namespace

-.. currentmodule:: rbc.remotenumba
+.. currentmodule:: utils.remotenumba

 .. autosummary::
   :toctree: generated